This is a guide for Rutgers-New Brunswick students. If you are a Rutgers-Newark student, please go to the RU Newark FAQ

 A. Option 1: Experimental Participation (Sign-up for the human subject pool.)

-- This method requires you to participate in several experiments for a total of eight Research Participation Units (RPUs) (Five points required for Summer session).
-Each experiment will provide a specific number of RPUs, allocated in half-hour units, which will be indicated in the experiment’s description.
-You may choose to participate in any number of experiments, provided that you obtain a total of five RPUs.
+- You will participate in studies for a total of eight Research Participation Units (RPUs).
+Each study will provide a specific number of RPUs which will be indicated in the experiment’s description.

-- It will be your responsibility to maintain a list of all experiments in which you have participated.
-RPUs will be given via an online database by the experimenters and will be forwarded to your instructor prior to the final exam.
+- It will be your responsibility to maintain a list of all studies in which you have participated.
+RPUs will be given via an online database by the researchers and will be forwarded to your instructor prior to the final exam.
 Grade adjustment, penalties for non-participation, missed appointments, etc., will be evaluated by instructors when final grades are computed.
-You can check your RPUs on your personal page.
-Do not worry if credit is not assigned until the last week of the semester.
-Then contact the researcher and, if no response, contact the administrator (e-mail at registration homepage).

 - Print out or write down the information provided on the registration confirmation page.
 The sign-up information will be removed from the web page at some point and the Psychology Department does not have the pertinent information.

-- It is your obligation to show up for the experiment on time.
+- It is your obligation to show up for the study on time.
 If you find that you cannot attend the experiment at the specified time, follow the instructions under My Schedule and Credits (on your Welcome page).
-Usually, you must contact the experimenter prior to the experimental session.
-To contact the experimenter, use the e-mail provided in the experiment’s description.
+Usually, you must contact the researcher prior to the research session.
+To contact the experimenter, use the e-mail provided in the study’s description.

-- Any complaints about an experiment or experimenter (for example, failure of the experimenter to show up for an experiment) should be sent to the researcher’s e-mail provided at the experiment’s description.
-If you do not get a response, then and only then contact the administrator whose email is provided on the registration home page.
+Any complaints about a study or researcher (e.g., failure of the experimenter to show up for a study) should be sent to the researcher’s e-mail provided at the experiment’s description.
+If you do not get a response, then and only then contact the administrator (

 B. Option 2: Psychology in the News